dstar4138/emp_draft/docs/AttachmentAPI.md

                        help="Displays this help screen")

 The first parameter is what the user will have to type when targeting the Command's Attachment it is for.
-(E.g. './emp.py --target=twitter helpme')
+(E.g. `./emp.py --target=twitter helpme`)

-The second parameter 'trigger', is a reference to a function that is called automatically when the command is called.
+The second parameter `trigger`, is a reference to a function that is called automatically when the command is called.

 The third parameter is any parameters that you want to supply to the function.
-When a command is issued to an attachment it will also have some arguments that will be sent to the command anyway, pargs will be concatenated to the front of that list.
+When a command is issued to an attachment it will also have some arguments that will be sent to the command anyway, `pargs` will be concatenated to the front of that list.
 Example:

         def dosomething( *args ):
             ... blah ...